killed-by-boris/killedbyboris.com/README.md

 ## Built With

-* [showdown](https://github.com/showdownjs/showdown) - Markdown converter written in Javascript
+* [showdown](https://github.com/showdownjs/showdown) - Markdown converter written in JavaScript
 * [flag-icon-css](https://github.com/lipis/flag-icon-css) - A collection of all country flags in SVG
 * Nothing else for now, mostly for performance and privacy of users.